The NHS workers who have died during the coronavirus outbreak

-As the total UK death toll of Covid-19 surpassed 10,000 on Sunday, Health Secretary Matt Hancock did not offer an update on the total number of fatalities amongst NHS workers.
+Downing Street says there has been “significant progress” in efforts to improve testing of frontline NHS workers, but criticism surrounding the protective equipment they are provided with persists.

-The Government confirmed 19 deaths on Saturday, but announcements from NHS trusts and tributes from loved ones indicate the true number is higher still.
+The Government has confirmed 19 deaths amongst those working for the health service, but announcements from NHS trusts and tributes from loved ones indicate the true number is higher still.

 Here are the NHS workers the PA news agency has confirmed to have died during the coronavirus pandemic so far: